dotnet/AspNetCore.Docs/aspnetcore/blazor/tutorials/movie-database-app/part-2.md

 When SQLite is selected, the template-generated code is ready for development, and this tutorial is based on locally running the app.

 If the code is for deployment to a server running SQL Server while you're working on the tutorial, the following code shows how to select the SQLite connection string in the Development environment and SQL Server in other environments, such as Staging and Production.
-You don't need to use the following code in the `Program` file if you merely intend to run the app locally on SQLite during the tutorial.
+You don't need to use the following code in the `Program` file if you merely intend to run the app locally on SQLite while working through this tutorial.
 The code is presented only for developers who are deploying the `BlazorWebAppMovies` app to a server running SQL Server.

 In the `Program` file after the <xref:Microsoft.AspNetCore.Builder.WebApplication> is created and assigned to `builder`: